ragley/Foosbots_SPR_23/README.md

 <details>
   <summary>Click to Expand</summary>

+The `DummyAgent` is very similar to the `SelfPlayAgentJoint`.
+It functions generally the same way, but retrieves observations from the server as its inputs.

+>*NOTE:*
+>
+> *With the neural network running within unity, it is theoretically possible to assign reward structures here and train the AI on the physical table.
+With the addition of more encoder hardware and additional code, it would also be possible to implement behavioral cloning to attempt to mimic human behavior on the table.

+### __`Start()` - Void__
+Initializes score from values retrieved from `DummyInference.cs`.

+### __`OnEpisodeBegin()` - Void__
+Initializes score from values retrieved from `DummyInference.cs`.

+### __`CollectObservations()` - Void__
+This function retrieves all input values consolidated in `DummyInference.cs` and adds them to a vector of observations.
+The order is very important and must be identical to what the AI recieves in the simulation, or improper output will be generated from the brain.

 ### __Input Observations__
 Fourty-six obervations are assigned in the agent script, and then passed along to the Inference file.